Past Winners of the Manuscripts and Archives Diane Kaplan Senior Essay Prizes:

 For a 2016 senior essay based on research done in Manuscripts and Archives:

 Congratulations to the prize-winning essayists, and thanks to all 20 members of the Yale College Class of 2016 who submitted senior essays for prize consideration!

-Manuscripts & Archives Diane Kaplan Memorial Senior Essay Prizes
+Manuscripts and Archives Diane E. Kaplan Memorial Senior Essay Prizes

 Manuscripts and Archives offers two student prizes each year, in memory of our colleague Diane E. Kaplan, who was instrumental in making these prizes available to Yale College seniors.

 An eligible essay must represent original research that has been submitted to a Yale academic department in the academic year ending the same year as the prize competition for which it is submitted.
 Excepting grammatical, spelling, and punctuation fixes, the essay submitted for prize consideration should be the same one submitted to the student’s department.
 Essays are judged on the following characteristics: